Pony, Montana

-Pony is an unincorporated community and census-designated place in northeastern Madison County, Montana, United States on the eastern edge of the Tobacco Root Mountains.
+Pony is an unincorporated community and census-designated place in northeastern Madison County, Montana, United States, on the eastern edge of the Tobacco Root Mountains.
+As of the 2020 census, it had a population of 127.
 It includes the 192 acre Pony Historic District, a historic district with 95 contributing buildings listed on the National Register of Historic Places.

+History

-The town gained its name from the nickname of one of its early miners, Tecumseth Smith, a small man nicknamed "Pony" because of his diminutive size.
+The town gained its name from one of its early miners, Tecumseth Smith, a man nicknamed "Pony" because of his diminutive size.

-Settled in the 1860s, in the late nineteenth century, Pony was a prosperous gold-mining community with at least 5,000 residents.
-Mining operations declined in the early 20th century and all were closed by 1922.
+Settled in the 1860s, Pony was a prosperous gold-mining community in the late nineteenth century, with at least 5,000 residents.
+Mining operations declined in the early 20th century, and all were closed by 1922.

 A number of historic buildings from Pony's boom era remain in the old town today.
-Major buildings are managed, voluntarily, by The Pony Homecoming Club, a non-profit organization that maintains the town's public spaces.
+Major buildings are managed, voluntarily, by the Pony Homecoming Club, a non-profit organization that maintains the town's public spaces.

-Montana Highway 283 passes through town.
-It is about 6 miles from Harrison.
+Geography

+Montana Highway 283 (Pony Road) connects the town with U.S. Route 287 in Harrison, 6 mi to the northeast.
+According to the U.S. Census Bureau, the Pony CDP has an area of 1.34 sqmi, all of it recorded as land.
+North Willow Creek flows through the community, running northeast and joining the Jefferson River south of Three Forks.